The Essential Elements of a Successful Conversion Funnel

 TL;DR

-The marketing funnel has stood the test of time as a framework for organizing marketing objectives and campaigns.
-However, it's time to rebrand it as a conversion funnel to emphasize its ultimate objective: converting visitors into customers.
+A conversion funnel is a marketing framework that outlines the journey a potential customer takes from their first interaction with your brand to becoming a paying customer.
+The marketing funnel has stood the test of time for organizing marketing objectives and campaigns.
+However, by rebranding it as a conversion funnel, we emphasize its ultimate objective: converting visitors into customers.

 Using this term, we stay focused on achieving our primary goal and streamline our efforts.
 We'll review the key elements of a successful conversion funnel.